Teddy Pendergrass: Early solo success: 1976–1981

 In 1977, Pendergrass released his self-titled album, which went platinum on the strength of the disco hit "I Don't Love You Anymore".
 Its follow-up single, "The Whole Town's Laughing at Me", became a top 20 R&B hit.
 Although not released as singles, the uptempo album tracks "You Can't Hide from Yourself" and "The More I Get, The More I Want", as well as the ballad "And If I Had" were also hits.
 The debut album was quickly followed by Life Is a Song Worth Singing, in 1978.
-That album was even more successful with its singles "Only You" and the classic million selling number 1 R&B hit "Close the Door".
+That album was even more successful with its singles "Only You" and the million selling number 1 R&B hit "Close the Door".
 The latter song firmly established Pendergrass as the top male sex symbol in soul music.
 The album's popularity was furthered by the disco hit "Get Up, Get Down, Get Funky, Get Loose", the ballad "It Don't Hurt Now", and the mid-tempo classic "When Somebody Loves You Back".

-That double platinum number-one R&B triumph was followed up in 1979 by two successes, the albums Teddy (which stayed at number 1 on the Billboard R&B chart for eight weeks and was named the second-biggest R&B album of the year), and the live release Live Coast to Coast.
-Hits off Teddy included the classics "Come Go with Me", the erotic ballad "Turn Off the Lights", and the uptempo album cut "Do Me".
+Pendergrass followed up his double platinum number-one R&B triumph with two successes in 1979, the albums Teddy (which stayed at number 1 on the Billboard R&B chart for eight weeks and was named the second-biggest R&B album of the year), and the live release Live Coast to Coast.
+Hits off Teddy included the songs "Come Go with Me", the erotic ballad "Turn Off the Lights", and the uptempo album cut "Do Me".
 With his sex appeal at an all-time high after his 1979 tour, Pendergrass took a more mellow approach on his 1980 album TP.
 It included the classic number two R&B hit "Love T.K.O.", the Stephanie Mills duet version of "Feel the Fire" and the Ashford & Simpson composition "Is It Still Good to You".
-Between 1977 and 1981, Pendergrass landed five consecutive platinum albums, which was a then record-setting number for a rhythm and blues artist.